vjcitn/biocHCA/README.md

 ## Bioconductor approach to Benchmark Data Repository management and contribution

-- current examples
+- ExperimentHub: current state of art, notable examples
-- are any innovations needed?
+- Are any innovations needed?

 ## SingleCellExperiment extensions

 - Seurat compatibility
 - Internal interoperability assurances
-- Concept of separability of data object and analysis object
+- Different concepts of representing analysis progression - successively stick results into the 'same' object vs have separate objects for primary and derived results

 ## Parallelization of 10x workflow